JonasPf/cpmerge/README.md

 ```

 # Other stuff

+Py_mem.py tells me that cpmerge uses 35.8 MB of memory.
+While this is not a huge amount by todays standard I still consider it a lot for the simple task.
+If you know a tool with similar features which uses less resources, please let me know.

 Similar tools (none of them supports the mouse movement before PRIMARY -> CLIPBOARD as far as I'm aware) are listed on: https://wiki.archlinux.org/index.php/clipboard